juristr/juristr.github.com/blog/blogdrfts/gitexplained.md

 Btw, note that this time I used `git add .` which adds all files in the current directory (`.`).

-From the point of view of the tree we now have another node and master has moved on to that.
+From the point of view of the tree we now have another node and master has moved on to that one.

 ![](/blog/assets/imgs/gitrepo_tree2.png)

-## Creating a (feature)branch
+## Create a (feature)branch

 Branching is why git is so powerful....